Generic name: valrubicin (val ROO bi sin)

-For intravesical therapy of BCG-refractory carcinoma in situ (CIS) of the urinary bladder in patients for whom immediate cystectomy would be associated with unacceptable morbidity or mortality:
+Use: For intravesical therapy of BCG-refractory carcinoma in situ (CIS) of the urinary bladder in patients for whom immediate cystectomy would be associated with unacceptable morbidity or mortality.

 What other drugs will affect valrubicin?

-Because valrubicin is not absorbed into the bloodstream, it is not likely that other drugs you take orally or inject will have an effect on valrubicin used in the bladder.
+Because valrubicin is not absorbed into the bloodstream, it is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.